Laser-based Scribing of CIGS Solar Cell Material Structures for Monolithic Module Integration

 Discussions

-What makes P1, P2, and P3 scribes optimal
+What makes P1, P2, and P3 scribes optimal:

 As the laser SME (subject matter expert) on the team, I led the effort to obtain solar structure samples — sections of the solar structure web — and send them to outside companies providing laser source and laser system products.
 The applications teams at these outside companies received instructions from me and my team on developing and optimizing the laser scribes and then went ahead and ran the process development and optimization.
 The laser source technologies utilized in this effort were nanosecond, picosecond, and femtosecond lasers.
 We specifically asked for an optimal P3 scribe with a detailed report on the process development and optimization.